Friends, put everything you know about cauliflower steak behind you. We’re entering a new era: the era of the CRISPY, COATED, BAKED cauliflower steak!

 - Fresh mint

-Add 1 inch water and a steamer basket to a large pot and bring to a low boil over medium-high heat.
-Once simmering, add cauliflower “steaks,” cover, and steam for 4-5 minutes to partially cook.
+- Add 1 inch water and a steamer basket to a large pot and bring to a low boil over medium-high heat.
+Once simmering, add cauliflower “steaks” (and smaller cauliflower pieces), cover, and steam for 4-5 minutes to partially cook.
 This will soften the “steaks” to speed baking time and ensure the inside is tender when the exterior is crispy and brown.
 Once slightly softened, remove and set aside on a separate dish.

-Next, dredge the cauliflower in the cashew coating until thoroughly coated, using a spoon or your hands to add more coating to any bare spots.
+- Next, dredge the cauliflower in the cashew coating until thoroughly coated, using a spoon or your hands to add more coating to any bare spots.
+Add more of the cashew coating to the shallow dish in batches to prevent it from getting crumbly and having trouble sticking to the cauliflower.
 Then transfer cauliflower “steaks” to your prepared baking sheet (with or without a cooling rack).
 Lastly, drizzle with a little avocado oil to help them crisp up (optional, but recommended).

 *Nutrition information is a rough estimate calculated with lesser amount of avocado oil and without optional ingredients.